 Mitchell E. Levinson has served as a director since March 2019 and previously served as a director from January 2015 to November 2017.
-Mr. Levinson is currently a board member and Chief Technology Officer of Cerebrotech, an innovative neurotechnology device company focused on the development of portable neurotechnology solutions that he co-founded during 2010.
-Prior to 2010, Mr. Levinson was the start-up Chief Executive Officer for Zeltiq Aesthetics Inc. where he became its first employee in 2005, and served as its president and its Chief Executive Officer from September 2005 until September 2009.
+Since October 2018, Mr. Levinson has been a board member and Chief Technology Officer of Cerebrotech Medical Systems, Inc., a neurotechnology device company focused on the development of portable neurotechnology solutions that he co-founded during 2010.
+Mr. Levinson also served as President and Chief Executive Officer of Cerebrotech Medical Systems from December 2010 to October 2018.
+Prior to 2010, Mr. Levinson was the start-up Chief Executive Officer for Zeltiq Aesthetics Inc. where he became its first employee in 2005 and served as its president and its Chief Executive Officer from September 2009.
 He continued with Zeltiq as Chief Scientific Officer from September 2009 through December 2010.
-From March 2000 to September 2005 he served as Vice President of Research and Development of Thermage, Inc. (later renamed Solta Medical), a company engaged in cosmetic tissue tightening devices.
-He is the inventor of 45 issued and numerous pending U.S. patents.
+From March 2000 to September 2005, he served as Vice President of Research and Development of Thermage, Inc. (later renamed Solta Medical Inc.), a company engaged in cosmetic tissue tightening devices.
+He is the inventor of 48 issued and numerous pending U.S. patents.
 Mr. Levinson earned his B.S. in Mechanical Engineering from University of California at San Diego and holds an M.S in Computer Systems from the University of Phoenix.